ben-girardet/pray-project/PROGRESS.md

 [*] Add tests for friendships
-[*] Add test for listing my friendships, including sort and filters [*] Add test that someone "else" tries to remove the friendship of someone else (must fail)
+[*] Add test for listing my friendships, including sort and filters [*] Add test that someone "else" tries to remove the friendship of someone else (must fail) [*] Add test including the new "friend" fieldResolver

 Once this is done, would be good to implement crypting